joshualande/AreaDiffractionMachine/README.md

 # The Area Diffraction Machine

 The Area Diffraction Machine analyzes two dimensional powder diffraction data.
 It is free open source software.

-It is still in development so check back frequently for updates.
+# Get It

+Download Mac and Windows executables and documentation [here](https://github.com/joshualande/AreaDiffractionMachine/tree/master/Downloads).
+You can also run the program [from source on Linux](https://github.com/joshualande/AreaDiffractionMachine/wiki/BuildOnLinux:-How-to-get-the-program-running-on-Debian-Ubuntu).

 # What Does it Do?